Shashwat-06/InkPora/README.md

 ## Features

-✅ User Authentication (Signup / Login / JWT-based sessions)
+✅ User Authentication with JWT-based sessions
-✅ Product Management (MongoDB Models)
+✅ Product Management using MongoDB models
 ✅ Dynamic Product Carousel
-✅ Search Functionality (by name, category, etc.)
+✅ Search functionality by name and category
-✅ Shopping Cart System
+✅ Shopping Cart system
-✅ Responsive UI (Mobile + Desktop)
+✅ Fully responsive UI for mobile and desktop
-✅ Fully Deployed (Frontend + Backend + Database)
+✅ Complete deployment of frontend backend and database

 ---